 The Leatt 3DF might not be explicitly targeted at downhill and enduro racers, but this protection vest is the only product on this list with full motorsports-level impact certification on both chest and back panels, so if you’re likely to be getting serious speed or serious air, this should be well up your shortlist.

 The foam protection pads are flexible while riding, but harden upon impact to absorb energy.
-They sit in pouches in the vest so you can take them out and wash the liner fabric, in a similar fashion to the 100% Tarka – good news for keeping your kit clean and stink-free.
+They sit in pouches in the vest so you can take them out and wash the liner fabric.
+And despite the level of protection, we had no problem with ventilation.
+Our only gripe is the extra weight.

 Read our full review of the Leatt 3DF AirFit Body Vest